DevExpress/aspnet-security-bestpractices/README.md

 GET http://localhost:65252/Authorization/Dashboards/DXDD.axd?action=DashboardAction/1&_=1525787741461 404 (Not Found)
 ```

-You can copy the code from the example project and change user names and authorization logic based on your requirements.

-### 3.3 Query Builder
+### 3.3.
+Query Builder

-Both the standalone Query Builder and the Query Builder integrated into the Report and Dashboard designers require you to restrict an end-user’s access to the available connections and data tables in code.
+The standalone Query Builder as well as the Query Builder integrated into the Report and Dashboard allows an end-user to browse a web application's data connections and a data tables available through these connections.
+In a web application with access control, you need to restrict an end-user’s access to the available connections and data tables in code.

-See the example project’s **Global.asax** file to see how these customizations are registered fort Reports, Dashboards and standalone Query Builder

-To restrict access to connection strings, implement a custom connection string provider (see the example implementation):
+To restrict the access to connection strings, implement a custom connection string provider (see the example implementation):

 ``` cs
 public class DataSourceWizardConnectionStringsProvider : IDataSourceWizardConnectionStringsProvider {